Revised April 1, 2022

 The Internal Audit Office will work in consultation with the Office of General Counsel, administrators, law enforcement and/or other levels of management in instances where fraud or related misconduct is suspected.
 The Internal Audit Office is also available to assist administrators with ensuring that proper internal preventative measures are in place.

-Anyone with reasonable basis for believing fraudulent or related misconduct has occurred is to report such incidents to the Internal Audit Office and the University Police.
+Anyone with reasonable basis for believing fraudulent or related misconduct has occurred is to report such incidents to the Internal Audit Office via the anonymous hotline.
 Any individual suspected of fraud or related misconduct is not to be confronted.
 University employees are not to initiate investigations on their own because such actions can compromise any ensuing investigations.

 In those instances where the Internal Audit Office investigation indicates the probability of criminal activity, the investigation will be coordinated with the University police or other appropriate law enforcement agency.